GregoryCarver/VoxelEngine/README.md

 # VoxelEngine
-Voxel Engine created with C++ and OpenGL.
+Voxel Engine created with C++ and OpenGL, that I work on in my spare time.

 Features:
   - 32 x 32 chunks